alfonsserra/dl4j-example/README.md

 # DeepLearning 4J Example

 This project is an example of a classification using DeepLearning 4J.
-It is based in the post [A Quick Easy Guide to Deep Learning with Java][opencodez]
+It is based in the post [A Quick Easy Guide to Deep Learning with Java][opencodez], therefore all the credit goes to [Pavan Solapure](https://github.com/pavansolapure)

 ## Getting Started